 - A. Carton shortage deductions can be due to either split shipments or split deliveries and are a problem to be on alert for.
 If 9 of a 10-carton shipment arrive on Monday, you will be written up for a one carton shortage.
-If Carton #10 shows up on Friday, it may end up as an unmatched overage for which you may not receive credit. - B. Carton shortages can be a loss/ theft, or course, but most frequently they are due to misrouting, and often found later and delivered, sometimes even weeks later.
+If Carton #10 shows up on Friday, it may end up as an unmatched overage for which you probably will not receive credit. - B. Carton shortages can be a loss/ theft, or course, but most frequently they are due to misrouting, and often found later by the carrier and delivered, sometimes even weeks later.
 When you trace and/or file a carrier claim for the shortage, you will frequently discover it was delivered to your customer.
-They probably will not have credited you for it, as the purchase order had already been closed out, with a shortage and a deduction.
+They may not credit you for it, as the purchase order had already been closed out (with a shortage and a deduction).